 Accounting procedures and practices differ according to the type of business and practices adopted by organizations across sectors.
-In the construction industry, firms and contractors face unique challenges when it comes to accounting, as accounting for construction sector is different from the regular accounting practices.
+In the construction industry, firms and contractors face unique challenges when it comes to accounting, as accounting for the construction sector is different from regular accounting practices.
 Construction industry does not have any fixed business structure with contractors making up the bulk of the construction workforce.
+Accounting In construction is very important for the business, and it is important for the proper functioning of the business, and to assure good profits form the organization.

 As such, accounting for construction industry involves monitoring of different categories of costs such as cost involved in tools and equipment, delivery of materials to the job site, clearing of excess material when a job is completed etc.